chriswein12/h-file/README.md

 * Mobile Responsiveness
     * Each screen size has been tested to verify that the app is friendy and easy to use with all devices.
 * Users have the ability to add mutliple homes and services.
-* Session data is used to determine who is logged in and pull up that users data for thier homes.
+* Session data is used to determine who is logged in and pull up that user's data for their homes.
-* Bycrypt is used to hash users password and create data security.
+* Bycrypt is used to hash the user's password and create data security.
 * Error handling is implemented to reduce data breakdowns.
 Checks include:
     * Using form parameters to limit input data in form fields.
     * Verifying email is valid on sign up.